Chances are, when it comes to preparing for your ABPI exam, you’ve been left to get on with it by your company. Perhaps you’ve been told (mistakenly):

 And, because there isn’t always that certain someone in your company you can turn to, or if you feel more comfortable posing your questions to an outsider, I set up my coach-on-call service.

-8. Practicing with mock test papers definitely boosts exam performance, but only if it’s part of a structured study plan.
+8. Practising with mock test papers definitely boosts exam performance, but only if it’s part of a structured study plan.

 Many candidates rush straight into the ABPI e-learning tests.
 No doubt they’re hoping to gauge their knowledge level.
 But according to the ABPI, many skip the e-learning itself, which proves to be a costly mistake.